Make your year-end gift with us today!

 Grassroots Democracy: Illinois Labor Journeys

-Illinois was critical to workers’ finding their democratic voice through labor organization.
+Illinois was critical to workers’ finding their democratic voice through forming labor organizations.
 From Chicago’s Haymarket Square to southern Illinois coal mines, workers struggled to build unions, create safe work environments, and find a community voice through their united efforts.
-In building these organizations workers often faced state repression and learned how to organize across ethnic, racial and gender lines.
-Workers like the Ottawa IL Radium Girls fearlessly stood up after their occupational exposure doomed them, helping create legislation to protect all workers.
-Women workers found their own voice and often built alliances with middle class women to ensure their rights.
-The Brotherhood of Sleeping Car Porters faced discriminatory unions and built their own organization over a 12-year struggle to ensure representation.
+In building these organizations, workers often faced state repression and learned how to organize across ethnic, racial, and gender lines.

 Democracy is not just elections; it is “small d” democracy, too—workers finding their voice through organization and becoming critical community participants and workplace advocates.